 The outside of the bread is coated with strawberry jam and tiny coconut shavings.
 Alternatively, other bakeries use raspberry jam instead of strawberry, and some use confectioners icing to “glue” the two breads together.

 The pastry itself is soft, but not too sweet — until you hit the apple filling.

 In Mexico City, the Yoyo is actually called Beso, Spanish for kiss, because the two breads are connected.

-La Estrella is located at 5266 S. 12th Ave. in south Tucson, and 100 S. Avenida Del Convento in the Mercado San Agustin.
+La Estrella is located at 5266 S. 12th Ave., 100 S. Avenida Del Convento, and 901 N. Grande Ave.
 For more information about La Estrella Bakery, visit laestrellabakeryincaz.com.